AP Explains: Trump seizes on dubious Biden-Ukraine story

 WHAT DOES THE NEW YORK POST STORY SAY?

-The main email highlighted by the Post is a May 2015 message that it said was sent to Hunter Biden by Vadym Pozharskyi, an adviser to Burisma's board.
+The main email highlighted by the Post is an April 2015 message that it said was sent to Hunter Biden by Vadym Pozharskyi, an adviser to Burisma's board.
 In it, he thanks the younger Biden “for inviting me to DC and giving an opportunity to meet your father and spent (sic) some time together.
 It’s realty (sic) an honor and pleasure."

 The wording makes it unclear if he actually met Joe Biden.
 The Biden campaign said in a statement that it had reviewed Biden’s schedules from the time and that no meeting as described by the newspaper took place.